m50d/m50d.github.com/_posts/2018-07-30-breaking-the-habit.md

 Le Cruset and La Flaga are a more directly opposite kind of pair, and still seem to have fallen out of another series.
 I love the ambition of giving them their own backstory, but sadly it never quite works; worlds happening offscreen are expected at the setting level, but the viewer expects to eventually find out about more personal backstory.
 All I can think is: did I miss an episode?
 What happened at Endymion, and why can't I remember it?

-Flay has the potential to make this a little more interesting, though here and Mu were never on the best of terms.
+Flay is the new element this time around.
+Her and Mu were never on the best of terms, but hopefully he feels enough affinity for her to shake up

 ![](/thankyou.jpg)